Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

 The Shur-Line brush extender uses two wingnuts and an adjustable neck to get precise brush angles for cutting-in, but the design is where things go south with this tool.
 Over time, the wingnuts corrode badly and the parts wear out, making it difficult to keep them locked in place while cutting-in.

-Under pressure, the wingnuts loosen on occasion, requiring re-adjustment and tightening again, defeating the whole purpose of the tool.
+Under pressure, the wingnuts loosen occasionally, requiring re-adjustment and tightening again, which defeats the whole purpose of the tool.
 I own two Shur-Line extenders and they both share the same problem.
 Tightening the wingnuts with pliers is the only way I can use this tool successfully without the parts loosening.

 Precise Angles for Cutting-In